muratk5n/thirdwave/en/README.md

 ---

-Russia in Africa, in "somebody's backyard".. why is that surprising?
-Wasn't the West meddling in Ukraine, in Russia's backyard?

----

 Korea JoonAng Daily: "[H2] economy to get a big [SK] government boost.. [gov] said it is taking more aggressive steps than the Moon Jae-in administration in terms of the hydrogen economy in its support